 As a CEC Director, Bob recognizes the vital role that Choptank plays in the communities it serves and strives to represent all its members fairly and equitably.
 Bob and his family reside on Double Creek Road.

 Craig Mathies serves on the Choptank Electric Cooperative Board of Directors representing Somerset County.

-Craig has been a Somerset County resident for over 51 years.
+Craig has been a county resident for over 50 years.
 Educated in the Somerset County Public School System, he graduated from Crisfield High School, and attended the University of Maryland Eastern Shore, receiving a Bachelor of Arts from Norfolk Theological Seminary.
-He received his Master’s Degree from the Samuel DeWitt Proctor School of Theology at Virginia Union University in 2014 and is currently enrolled in the Doctor of Ministry Program at Chicago Theological Seminary in Chicago, IL.
+He received his master’s degree from the Samuel DeWitt Proctor School of Theology at Virginia Union University in 2014, and his Doctor of Ministry from the Chicago Theological Seminary in May of 2022

 Craig is the Pastor of Zion Baptist Church in Cambridge.
 He is also President of the Somerset County Commissioners, representing District 1.
 Earlier in his career, Craig worked in sales and finance in the automotive industry.

 Active in many community and civic organizations, Craig is married to Clarice Mathies, a retired Somerset County educator.
 They have two children, Erica Mathies Jackson and Craig N. Mathies Jr. Craig’s mother, Shellie Mathies, is also a retired Somerset County educator.